What Is a Project Objective?

 In some project management guides, you may also find reference to objectives and indicators.
 This is a different way of expressing the S.M.A.R.T. criteria.
 An objective may be stated as, Children in x county shall read better.
 The indicators would be, 60 percent of children under age 13 read at the appropriate reading level for their age.

-Tips for Writing Successful Project Objectives
+Best Practices for Writing Successful Project Objectives

-Objectives are usually expressed as succinct, one-sentence statements.
-There is some discrepancy between how specific the verbs may be.
-Some guides insist that only general quality and quantity verbs be used (increase, decrease, improve), while community groups and nonprofits seem to tolerate looser expressions (develop, educate, setup, estimate).
 Keep in mind that an objective should not specify how something is done, and consider the context and guidelines the organization you’re writing for use.

 Here are a few suggestions to help you as you write the statement: